 10 Tips for Caregivers

 Caregivers to someone with cancer spend an average of 8 hours per day providing care to their loved one.
-The demands of caregiving depend on several different variables—stage of disease, types of symptoms experienced, functional ability, treatment side effects, and more.
+The demands of caregiving depend on several different things — stage of disease, types of symptoms experienced, treatment side effects, and more.
 A caregiver’s response to the cancer diagnosis, treatment, and journey itself can be just as important as how the patient responds.
-This makes the need for physical, social, and emotional support for caregivers extremely important.
+This makes the need for physical, social, and emotional support for caregivers essential.

 When a friend or loved one is diagnosed with cancer, it’s an emotional time.
 Sometimes it can be difficult to talk with your loved one about your feelings, because you both have so much going on.
 Many find one of the best ways to cope with stress, uncertainty, and loneliness is to talk to others who share similar experiences.
 To find your own support system, explore Cancer Support Community's affiliate network and find a location near you.
 We have over 170 locations worldwide, with programs that include support groups, yoga classes, and educational workshops.

-The Cancer Support Community's Helpline is here to help you by offering free support and coaching.
-Our trained professionals can be reached toll-free at 1-888-793-9355 or via live web chat Monday-Friday from 9 a.m.-9 p.m.
+The Cancer Support Community's Helpline is here to help by offering free navigation for cancer patients or their loved ones.
+Our navigators can be reached toll-free at 888-793-9355 or online via our live chat service Monday-Friday from 9 a.m.-9 p.m.
 ET, and Saturday-Sunday from 9 a.m.-5 p.m.
 ET.

 Patients and caregivers alike report feeling a loss of control after a cancer diagnosis.
-Many caregivers are asked for advice about medical decisions or managing family finances and/or need to take on new day-to-day chores.
+Many caregivers are asked for advice about medical decisions or managing family finances.
+Some caregivers also need to take on new day-to-day chores.
 It is likely that your tasks as a caregiver will create new routines—after all, you’re taking on a new role in your loved one’s life as well as your own.

 It’s common for many caregivers to feel a loss of personal time over the course of their loved one’s illness.
 Keep in mind that while you are taking on new and additional responsibilities, you are still allowed a life of your own.
 Many seasoned caregivers advise that you continue to be involved with your circle of friends and family.